Twitter Reacts With Rage To Anthony Bourdain 'Murder' Conspiracy Theory Pushed Instantly By Alex Jones

-One day after inserting himself into headlines by ambushing Vermont Senator Bernie Sanders at Los Angeles International Airport, as Newsweek reported, conspiracy theorist Alex Jones was again making a national news story all about himself, going on his InfoWars show and pushing an off-the-cuff, unsubstantiated conspiracy theory about the death of beloved celebrity chef and CNN Parts Unknown host Anthony Bourdain.
+One day after inserting himself into headlines by ambushing Vermont Senator Bernie Sanders at Los Angeles International Airport, as Newsweek reported, conspiracy theorist Alex Jones was again making a national news story all about himself.
+Jones went on his InfoWars show and pushed an off-the-cuff, unsubstantiated conspiracy theory about the death of beloved celebrity chef and CNN Parts Unknown host Anthony Bourdain.

 Bourdain died reportedly by suicide in a French hotel room, where he was found by a friend on Friday morning, according to a CNN report.
 Police in Strasbourg, France, said that Bourdain died at the luxury Le Chambard Hotel in Kayserberg, and that “at this stage, nothing suggests the intervention of a third party,” People Magazine reported.